 Beatty’s climate is the perfect location for the burros to live all year long so they don’t wander far.
 If you do spot them and stop to take photos, be warned, they are very curious and friendly.
 In fact, they’ll come right up to the car.
 Which means visitors are probably feeding them.
 Even though it’s tempting, that’s not the best thing to do since they are wild animals.
 From time to time the Bureau of Land Management steps and takes some of the burros to adoptions centers throughout the western states.
 So if you’ve ever wanted to own a wild donkey from Nevada, look it up.

-Beatty has been receiving visitors and feeding them for years.
-It’s no different now.
+Beatty has been feeding travelers for years!
+It’s no different now days.
+Beatty is an excellent pit stop on your Nevada road trip.
 One of the more notable restaurants in town is the Happy Burro Chili & Beer.
 They’ve only been around since 2006 but they brought with them a famous old secret family chili recipe.
 Visitors can eat chili and wash it down with cheap cold PBR on tap.
 For a real Nevada experience, sit outside on their patio that was built out of one of the buildings moved over from Rhyolite.

 More delicious food can be found at Gema’s Cafe, another one of Betty’s restaurants.
 Open every day, Gema’s serves Mexican inspired cuisine and is open for breakfast, lunch and dinner.
 The best thing about breakfast is that they serve it all day.
 That’s always a bonus in my book.
 Gema’s makes a terrific stop on the way into Death Valley or returning back to Vegas.
 Our breakfast and coffee, was delicious and a great way to end our Death Valley road trip.
 Look for Gema’s taco truck outside on the weekends for tasty tacos too.